 NVIDIA automatically installs NVIDIA NView manager when you install its driver. nView is one of the few applications which helps your productivity in a professional workspace.
 Few users used the nView manager to get rid of the BSOD error.

-Step 1: Hold Windows logo and press R.
+Step 1: Hold the Windows logo and press R.

 Step 2: Type control panel and press Enter.